 The gene encoding vitamin D receptor is located on chromosome 12 and consists of 9 exons.
-There are four major polymorphic sites within the VDR gene: intron 8 consists BsmI (rs1544410) and ApaI (rs7975232) polymorphisms, exon 9 contains TaqI (rs731236) polymorphism, which is created by a silent T to C substitution, and exon 2 has FokI (rs10735810) polymorphism, producing a protein variant with three additional amino acids at the amino terminus resulted from an alternative translation initiation (21).
+There are four major polymorphic sites within the VDR gene: intron 8 consists BsmI (rs1544410) and ApaI (rs7975232) polymorphisms, exon 9 contains TaqI (rs731236) polymorphism, which is created by a silent T to C substitution, and exon 2 has FokI polymorphism, (rs10735810) producing protein variant with three additional amino acids at the amino terminus resulted from an alternative translation initiation (21).